 There are endless opportunities to know more about those we’re close to, just ask!

-3 & 4.
-Encourage and guide your colleagues
+3. Questions that encourage and guide your colleagues

 This is a more subtle art.
 It’s easy to encourage with a “well done, that’s great” and guide with a “have you thought about this…?”.
 But there’s lots more that can be done.

 Consider asking questions that help develop the person’s understanding of the situation:

 - That’s great, what was the secret of your success?

 - What have you learnt that will help you in the future?